Joe Burrow and the 2021 Cincinnati Bengals - Back Sports Page

 The Cincinnati hero grew up just hours away from Paul Brown Stadium.
 At Athens High School, he threw for over 11,000 yards in forty-one games before accepting an offer to play for Ohio State University.
 Burrow stayed with the team for three seasons despite never earning the starting job.
 In year four, the team passed over Burrow for Dwayne Haskins, forcing him to enter the transfer portal.

 Burrow arrived at Louisiana State University in 2018.
-In his second year, he broke the record for most passing touchdowns in college football history on his way to a National Title, propelling him to the top of every draft board.
+In his second year, he broke the record for most passing touchdowns in a single season in college football history on his way to a National Title, propelling him to the top of every draft board.

 Cincinnati had earned the first overall pick following a 2-win 2019 campaign, and there was never a doubt how they would spend it.

-His successful rookie campaign came to an early end after tearing his ACL and MCL in a week 11 game at Washington.
+His successful rookie season came to an early end after tearing his ACL and MCL in a week 11 game at Washington.

 Now, the 2021 AP Comeback Player of the Year has led his hometown team past the 1st and 2nd AFC seeds en route to America’s biggest stage.

-Walking the line of arrogance and confidence in the eyes of the media, Burrow has managed to fall on the right side.
+Walking the line of arrogance and confidence in the eyes of the public, Burrow has managed to fall on the right side.

 Burrow is so unanimously appreciated that Joe Montana himself came out this week and surrendered his “Joe Cool” nickname to the rising star, as if he needed more to choose from.
 After years of painstaking work from the media to create a wealth of high-octane nicknames, Burrow said this week that he prefers to just be called “Joe.”